Bounds on Average Effects in Discrete Choice Panel Data Models

 where $m : \mathcal{Z} \times \mathcal{A} \times \mathcal{B} \rightarrow \mathbb{R}$ is a known function.

 To focus on the main features and intuition behind our proposed approach, in this section we abstract away from estimation of $\beta_0$ and assume that it is known.
 In Section \ref{sect:betahat} we will consider the case where $\beta_0$ is unknown but point-identified.
+The case of set-identified $\beta$ (along with a simulation analysis for the probit model) is considered in Sections \ref{sec:setidentifiedbeta} and \ref{sec:appendixC} in the Supplementary Appendix.
 The random coefficient model in Example \ref{ex:rclogit} below provides an interesting case where no estimation of $\beta_0$ is necessary, because the model does not feature any such common parameter.
 In that case, the results in this section are already fully sufficient for inference on $\overline m$.

 While our approach is general enough to accommodate different panel models of interest (including dynamic ones), for illustration purposes we focus on two running examples.

 \begin{example} In a static binary choice model, outcomes are generated as $Y_{it} = 1\{ X_{it}\beta_0 + A_i \geq \varepsilon_{it} \}$, where $X_{it}$ is a $1\times K$ vector of covariates, ${\rm dim} \, \beta_0 = K$, and $\varepsilon_{it}$ is a logistic or standard normal random variable.
 Letting $X_{k,it}$ be the $k$-th covariate and $X_{-k,it}$ be a row matrix containing the remaining covariates, typical examples of $m(Z_{i},A_i,\beta_0)$ are